Developer-Autodesk/forge.learning/docs/viewer/dashboard/layout.md

 This step of the tutorial uses the basic layout of your app, but adds an extra column for charts.

-Let's create a new `dashboard` folder under `/js/` to place the new files.
+Let's create a new `Dashboard` folder under `/js/` to place the new files.

 ## Dashboard.js